J. Gregory Sidak

 , and Intellectual Property Law

-His firm, Criterion Economics, offers market research and analysis, preparation of reports and white paper services to support legal disputes.
+.
+His firm, Criterion Economics, L.L.C., offers market research and analysis, and preparation of reports and white paper services to support legal disputes.
 Prof. Sidak has been a consultant on regulatory and antitrust matters to the Antitrust Division of the U.S. Department of Justice and the Canadian Competition Bureau and to multinational corporations in the telecommunications, electric power, natural gas, mail and parcel delivery, broadcasting, newspaper publishing, and computer software industries in the Americas, Europe, Australia, and Asia.
 The focus of his research has been Regulation of Network Industries, Antitrust Policy, the Internet and Electronic Commerce, Intellectual Property, and Constitutional Law issues concerning Economic Regulation

 Prof. Sidak has led seminars and research on damages and irreparable harm.
 He formerly served as Deputy General Counsel of the Federal Communications Commission and as Senior Counsel and Economist to the Council of Economic Advisers in the Executive Office of the President.
 Prof. Sidak is the founding editor of the Journal of Competition Law & Economics